 Aframe is a cloud asset management solution and tagging service with capabilities in collaboration, review and approval and archive.
 Aframe software and websites run on Aframe owned servers, so data is stored on Aframe dedicated storage arrays.
 Communication and transfers occur over Aframe networks.
 Video streaming is a feature that enables users of the system to preview clips and sequences.

 Initial investment date: September 2013

-Cost:£281,000Valuation:£281,000Voting rights held by Fund:3.58%Equity held by all funds managed33.19%
+Cost:£775,000Valuation:£705,000Voting rights held by the Company:3.58%

-Last submitted audited group accounts: 31 December 2012 (abbreviated)
+Last submitted audited group accounts: 31 December 2013 (abbreviated)